irenejona/TodoApp/README.md

 approach of Event-Driven Architecture.
-SignalR is used for the push notifications and given its specific approach to websockets an additional console application is included to subscribe to the specified lists (and therefore swagger has not be included in the notifications app, as it contains no HTTP endpoints).
+SignalR is used for the push notifications and given its specific approach to websockets an additional console application is included to subscribe to the specified lists (and therefore swagger has not been included in the notifications app, as it contains no mappable HTTP endpoints).

 ## Infrastructure
-Included is a docker-compose file in the root directory which runs postgres and rabbitmq, needed for the application.

-The signalR client requires the `id` of a todoList to subscribe to as a runtime argument.
+Postgres and RabbitMQ are required for the application to run.
+These are included in the docker-compose file in the root directory.

 ## Running the application
 Postgres and RabbitMQ should be running before starting the application